vedant1101/Lectica/README.md

 # Lectica 📚
 ### _Turn any lecture into a study companion._

 > A multimodal AI orchestration agent that routes video, audio, image, and PDF inputs through parallel async pipelines fusing transcripts, vision extractions, and semantic chunks into a unified vector store to generate flashcards, quizzes, summaries, and RAG-powered chat.
-Powered by Whisper, Groq, pgvector, and sentence-transformers.
+Powered by Groq, pgvector, and sentence-transformers.

 <br/>